rhel-labs/learn-katacoda/VDO-configure/step1.md

   Two Kernel modules
     * kvdo     - manages block storage and compression
     * uds      - manages the deduplication index

-  User space utilities
+  User space utilities:
-    vdo      - vdo manager used to create, remove or modify volumes vdostats - view volume statistics
+    * vdo      - vdo manager used to create, remove or modify volumes
+    * vdostats - view volume statistics

-Detailed information on VDO can be found in the man page
+Detailed information on VDO can be found in the man page.

 `man vdo` {{execute}}